 Seed collection will occur at a minimum at least one year prior to construction and may vary across the Project area.
 Native seed collections will be weed-free and stored in cool dry conditions until ready to use.
 Collection efforts will follow characterization of potential revegetation sites and determination of planting palettes.
 Seed collection will target as many native annual and perennial species as are available during each collection phase.

 Seed that has become wet, moldy, or otherwise damaged in transit or in storage would not be used and would be rejected and removed from site.
 If sufficient seed cannot be collected/obtained for a particular species or vegetation community, seed will be substituted with seed of a comparable species with approval from the appropriate land management agency.
-Changes to seed or planting palettes will be submitted to BLM, CPUC, and NPS for approval.
+Changes to seed or planting palettes will be submitted to BLM, California Public Utilities Commission (CPUC), and NPS for approval.
 Seeds must be acquired from the appropriate climatic zones for each species.

 Seed shall contain no noxious, prohibited, or restricted weed seeds and shall contain no more than 0.5 percent by weight of other weed seeds.
 Seed may contain up to 2.0 percent of “other crop” seed by weight, including the seed of other agronomic crops and native plants; however, a lower percentage of other crop seed is recommended.
 Seed tags or other official documentation shall be submitted to BLM and/or NPS at least 14 days before the date of proposed seeding for acceptance.
 Seed that does not meet the above criteria shall not be applied to public lands.